openplanet-nl/nadeoapi-docs/docs/live/clubs/remove-from-upload.md

 url: https://live-services.trackmania.nadeo.live
 method: POST
-route: /api/token/club/{clubID}/bucket/{bucketID}/remove
+route: /api/token/club/{clubId}/bucket/{bucketId}/remove

 audience: NadeoLiveServices

 parameters:
   path:
-    - name: clubID
+    - name: clubId
       type: integer
       description: The ID of the club the upload activity belongs to
       required: true
-    - name: bucketID
+    - name: bucketId
       type: integer
       description: The ID of the upload activity where the items should be removed from
       required: true